Here are the easiest ways to clean brass accents in your home and restore their shine. You already have the tools and equipment to get it done today.

 If your lacquered brass accents are showing signs of tarnish, you need to refinish it.
 Surface flakes or bubbles are other signs that you need to remove the lacquer and apply a new coat.

-Once you’ve got the lacquer off, clean your brass and pat it dry.
-Let it sit overnight, then apply a new coat.
-For a high gloss shine, use a polyurethane spray lacquer that you can easily remove and reapply as needed.
+If you want to apply a high gloss shine, use a polyurethane spray lacquer that you can easily remove and reapply as needed.
 Or, if you prefer a subtle gleam and less upkeep, rub on linseed oil or a commercial brass polish to protect it from oxidation.

 No matter the finish, you can clean your brass as needed.
 Don’t delay in removing tarnish from brass or refinishing lacquered brass objects, though.
 If neglected for too long, you may wind up with tarnish that homemade ingredients can’t remove.
 Then you’ll need to take your brass to a professional metal cleaner and be prepared for that expense.